-Organizations often concentrate a fair share of their efforts on reducing costs, and with the challenging macro-events in 2020, there is a heightened need to slash costs quickly.
-But if you’ve ever been charged with overseeing or creating cost reduction efforts for your organization, you know how frustrating, and altogether ineffective, traditional cost reduction efforts can be.
+Organizations often concentrate a fair share of their efforts on reducing costs, and with challenging macro-events, there is a heightened need to slash costs quickly.
+But if you’ve ever been charged with overseeing or creating cost reduction efforts for your organization, you know how frustrating and ineffective traditional cost reduction efforts can be.
 Many times, efforts fall short; over 81% of organizations are unable to fully meet their cost reduction targets.

 Not only that, with the average cost reduction initiatives requiring 12-18 months to plan and implement, it often just takes too long for organizations to see the benefits of their work.

 Additionally, even if they do realize those benefits, 75% of organizations see their cost savings disappear within two years.
 They simply can’t sustain the effort.

 Point B recognizes the significance of these issues, and we have a better way of handling them.

 How do we drive savings in a measurable and actionable way, as well as keep things achievable and sustainable while we do so?

 The key is moving fast and knowing where to look.
 We use our proprietary accelerator assessment to identify the most significant opportunities rapidly, and kick off quick sprints to implement any immediate wins right away.
 While we bring a wealth of experience and best practices to our engagements, we aren’t interested in power point platitudes or cookie-cutter approaches: We work hand in hand with you to identify meaningful and actionable savings opportunities that translate to sustainable cost reduction.

 We also understand not all costs are created equal, so we help quantify your savings targets.
 As your efforts continue, we also help you understand how much you’ve actually achieved and ensure those successes are long-lasting and sustainable.